Severance in Iowa

 Severance is taxed at your state's top marginal rate when it pushes you into that bracket.

 Iowa layers its own WARN-style protections on top of federal law.
-Iowa Code §96.40 requires notice for layoffs/closings at ≥25-employee employers.
+Iowa Code Ch.
+84C (Iowa WARN, eff.
+2010) requires 30-day notice for plant closings or mass layoffs at employers with ≥25 employees. (§ 96.40 is the unrelated Voluntary Shared Work Program statute.)

 Up to 26 weeks.
 Severance is treated as wages here, which delays unemployment insurance eligibility until your severance period ends.